Fort Young (Dominica)

 Fort Young was a major military installation on the Caribbean island of Dominica.
 It was built by the British in 1770.
-The fort was named for William Young, the island's first British governor.
+The fort was named for Sir William Young, the island's first civilian British governor.
 Today, only ruins remain of the fort, and the site is the location of the Fort Young Hotel.

 History

 17th and 18th centuries

 In 1699, during the first French occupation of Barbados, a fort was built in Roseau, present-day capital of Dominica.
 In 1770, during the first British occupation of Barbados, a new fort was built at the location.
-The new fort was named "Fort Young" for William Young, the island's first non-military British governor.
+The new fort was named "Fort Young" for Sir William Young, the island's first civilian British governor.
 Young ordered the fort's construction during the time of the American Revolutionary War.
 The fort was expanded by Captain Bruce, Royal Engineer, to contain 17 cannons.